LeslieGoldsmith/ws/README.md

 Workspace utilities for developers

-Contains routines for summarizing and searching the contents of a workspace.
+Contains routines for summarizing, searching, and performing static analysic on the contents of a workspace.

 # Usage